short-term loans background image

 • Ask for your bank card and PIN,

-• Keep your SASSA card,
+• Want to keep your SASSA card,

 Can I take more than one short-term loan at the same time?